 Taste the sauce and add a splash of vinegar.

 Crack the eggs into the tomato sauce and top with the cheese.
 I like to sprinkle the cheese around the eggs, so I can see if they're over cooking.
 Bake until set, about 10 minutes.
+Watch the eggs closely to get them to your desired doneness.
+10 minutes will more than likely cook them to the hard stage.
 Garnish with cilantro and jalapeños and serve with corn chips.

 While the eggs are in the oven, chop the cilantro and slice the jalapenos.
 Serve immediately with garnishes.